11ty/eleventy-plugin-webc/README.md

 </html>
 ```

-_Notably note_: per standard Eleventy conventions front matter is supported in page-level templates only (files in your input directory) and not in components (see below).
+_Notable note_: per standard Eleventy conventions front matter is supported in page-level templates only (files in your input directory) and not in components (see below).
 If this is something folks would like to see added, please file an issue!

 ### Components